How Robyn and Jess saved each other

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+So they headed to Christchurch City Council’s animal shelter the very same day.

-Said Haughey: “When Jess was brought out into the exercise area, I saw this cute, scruffy, and charming little terrier/jack russell cross that ran around in circles before dropping at my feet then putting her front paws around my leg to hug me as if claiming me as her prize.”
+“When Jess was brought out into the exercise area, I saw this cute, scruffy, and charming little terrier/jack russell cross that ran around in circles before dropping at my feet then putting her front paws around my leg to hug me as if claiming me as her prize, Haughey recalls.

-Jess is Haughey’s fifth dog adopted from the animal shelter in the last 30 years and offers her so much more than companionship.
+Jess is her fifth dog adopted from the animal shelter in the past 30 years and offers her so much more than companionship.

 “For all the countless days where I lay on the couch feeling rock bottom, Jess would climb up and snuggle into me as if trying to share and ease my pain and discomfort.